 However, the burden of proof in a will contest is on the proponent to establish the formal execution and attestation of the will.

 The requirement of “sound mind” when considering testamentary capacity means, generally, the ability to understand generally the nature and extent of one’s property, the relationship of those who would be the natural objects of the testator’s bounty, and the practical effect of the will.
 This test is applied to the time when the will is executed.
 Competency is generally presumed and the burden of proving incompetency is on the contestant.

-The other statutory grounds to contest include Fraud, Duress, Undue Influence or Mistake.
-The elements of duress, undue influence or mistake are intertwined with the concept of fraud and the general rules relating to fraud usually establish the necessary elements.
-These elements are false representations of material facts, knowledge by the perpetrator that representations are false, intent that the representation be acted upon, and a resulting injury.
-Duress involves circumstances which rendered the execution of the execution of the will as an involuntary act of the testator.
-There is undue influence when the testator’s mind is so controlled by persuasion, pressure and outside influences that he or she did not act voluntarily but was subject to the will of another when the execution took place.
-A presumption of undue influence is created by showing that one having a substantial benefit under the will possessed a confidential relationship with the decedent and was active in the procurement of the will.
-The courts have established a list of factors which support the basis for active procurement.
+The other statutory grounds to contest include Fraud, Duress, Undue Influence, or Mistake.
+The elements of duress, undue influence, or mistake are intertwined with the concept of fraud and the general rules relating to fraud usually establish the necessary elements.
+These elements are false representations of material facts, knowledge by the perpetrator that representations are false, intent that the representation is acted upon, and a resulting injury.
+Duress involves circumstances that rendered the execution of the will as an involuntary act of the testator.
+There is an undue influence when the testator’s mind is so controlled by persuasion, pressure, and outside influences that he or she did not act voluntarily but was subject to the will of another when the execution took place.
+A presumption of undue influence is created by showing that one has a substantial benefit under the will possessed a confidential relationship with the decedent and was active in the procurement of the will.
+The courts have established a list of factors that support the basis for active procurement.
 In RE Estate of Carpenter, 253 So.
 2d.
 697 (Fla.
 1971) is the leading case on the matter.
 Obviously, with each factor comes a variety of potential issues and challenges that can be litigated, and have been, previously.